Tommy Norman

-Tommy Norman (born August 22, 1972, in the Levy section of North Little Rock, Arkansas) is a longtime patrolman/officer who has worked for the North Little Rock Police Department since 1998.
-Norman has received national attention for his actions concerning the people of his community, most notably his charitable actions toward the youth within his jurisdiction.On October 15, 2021, it was announced that President Joe Biden will be presenting Officer Norman with the Presidential Lifetime Achievement Award, a highly honorable award given to those who give back to their communities through volunteerism.
+Tommy Norman (born August 22, 1972) is an American retired police officer who worked for the North Little Rock Police Department from 1998 to 2025.
+Norman has received national attention for his actions concerning the people of his community, most notably his charitable actions toward the youth within his jurisdiction.
+On October 15, 2021, it was announced that President Joe Biden will be presenting Officer Norman with the Presidential Lifetime Achievement Award, a highly honorable award given to those who give back to their communities through volunteerism.

 Early life and education

 Norman was born to parents Modena and Dean Norman, and he graduated from Ole Main High School in 1990.
 Between 1991 and 1998, he worked many jobs in the nursing and mental health field.
 He worked as a Certified Nursing Assistant at Riley's Oak Hill Manor Nursing Home.
 Norman was also a mental health worker at Pinnacle Point Hospital.

 Norman has three children and eight siblings.